All About Visiting Yellowstone in April

 The biggest benefit of visiting Yellowstone in April is the wildlife viewing.
 Bison are calving in Lamar Valley and black bears can be seen emerging from their dens.
 Many other animals will be more lively because of the (relatively) warmer weather and visitors will still be able to see their tracks perfectly preserved in the snow.

 Another benefit to visiting in April is the absence of crowds.
-The temperature is warm during the day, giving you hope for summer, but the lack of crowds let you enjoy the park without congestion.
+The temperature is warm during the day, giving you hope for summer, but the lack of crowds lets you enjoy the park without congestion.
 This means that you will rarely encounter traffic within the park and you won’t have to circle around parking lots looking for a spot.
 Some roads open in the middle of the month, giving you the opportunity to explore areas of the park that were closed to private vehicles over the winter.
-The roads from Mammoth to Old Faithful, from Madison to West Entrance, and from Norris to Canyon open mid-April (you can read NPS’ website about road opening dates here).
+The roads from Mammoth to Old Faithful, from Madison to West Entrance, and from Norris to Canyon open in mid-April (you can read NPS’ website about road opening dates here).

 Drawbacks of Visiting in April